2do2go/esencia/README.md

 	*Boolean*, default: `true`

-	If `true` than Esencia will automaticaly try to load module to get controller for current url.
+	If `true` than Esencia will automatically try to load module to get controller for current url.

 * `namedParameters`